swthemathwiz/hp-z6-g4-memory-fan-mounts/README.md

 <img src="../media/media/fan.jpg" alt="Fan" align="right" width="250px" height="250px" />

-Generally, if you don't have a stock fan, you'll want to buy (or scavenge) an HP-compatible 80 mm x 25 mm PWM +12 VDC fan that has an HP-specific 4-pin connector and a cable length of about 3 inches or more.
+Generally, if you don't have a stock front memory fan, you'll want to buy (or scavenge) an HP-compatible 80 mm x 25 mm PWM +12 VDC fan that has an HP-specific 4-pin connector and a cable length of about 3 inches or more.

-The stock memory fan is a Foxconn PVA080G12Q (0.65A max, 0.35A nominal) (HP: 907246-001) +12 VDC PWM fan.
+The stock fan is a Foxconn PVA080G12Q (0.65A max, 0.35A nominal) (HP:
+907246-001) +12 VDC PWM fan.
 Note that this fan is very common on ebay with PC-style connector, so make sure you know what you're getting into.
 80-mm fans with the HP-style connector seem somewhat rare, so you might be stuck ordering a stock fan.
 Some 80-mm fans I spotted with an HP-style connector:

 - AVC DL08025R12U (0.50A) from HP 400 G3 SFF series (both styles)
 - FOXCONN PVA080G12R (0.80A) (various styles)

-I reused the stock fan and have not tested any other fans as the primary memory fan.
+I reused the stock fan and have not tested any other fans as a primary memory fan.

 ### Four Case Fan Screws <a name="screws"/>

 <img src="../media/media/screws.jpg" alt="Case Fan Screws" align="right" width="60px" height="60px" />

 These seem more or less standard - silver or black, about 10 mm in length, very coarse thread.
 Make sure these are on the long side since they have to go through 4 mm of plastic instead of 1 to 2 mm of metal before reaching the fan.

 ## What You'll Need for the Dual Mount <a name="secondary"/>

 The dual mount adds an additional secondary fan that hangs off the primary mount.
 So in addition to everything necessary for the [single mount](#primary), you'll be adding a second fan connected to a fan adapter cable - a cable which you'll have to build.

 ### A Second 80-mm Fan and Four More Case Fan Screws

 For reference, the HP Z6 memory shroud contains a single blower-style fan.
 The OEM fan is a Foxconn PVB090G12L-P01-AB +12 VDC (0.88A max, 0.70A nominal) 90-mm PWM Fan (HP: 907245-001).

 For the 80-mm secondary fan, the Foxconn PVA080G12Q matches the primary fan, with a PC- or HP-style connector, and seems like a safe and obvious choice.
 They are cheap and plentiful on ebay.
 Other choices are listed [above](#fan80).
-In any case, choose a secondary fan with a cable long enough to reach your fan adapter cable (about 6 inches for the above setup).
+In any case, choose a secondary fan with a cable long enough to reach your fan adapter cable (about 6 inches with my constructed fan adapter cable).
+The rear of the secondary fan ends up very close (~1 mm) to the rear of the disk caddies, so you might prefer an 80-mm fan with a width of 20 or 15 mm.

 See above for recommendations on the [case fan screws](#screws).